Astor63/TPS-Mods/Gears Improvement/Items Improvement/Shields Improvement/Black Hole & SuperNova On Steroids/ReadMe.md

 ### Compatibility:

 - 100% compatible with the latest version of [TPS Community Patch](https://github.com/BLCM/BLCMods/tree/master/Pre%20Sequel%20Mods/Community%20Patch)
-- Should be compatible with most other mods, as long as they do not touch to the *Black Hole* and/or *SuperNova* Properties
+- Should be compatible with most other mods, as long as they do not touch to the *Black Hole* and/or *SuperNova* Properties.

+:warning: This Mod is compatible with my *Supernova Missing Material Fix*, but must be placed __AFTER__ *Supernova Missing Material Fix*. :warning:

 ### To do: